dynarithmic/twain_library/README.md

       C/C++ header and source files for dynamic loading using the Windows API LoadLibrary() and GetProcAddress() functions.
       C#
       Delphi
-      Java (using the Java Native Interface JNI)
       Perl
       Python
       Visual Basic .NET
       XBase++ (Alaska Software)

+There is also a [Java](https://www.oracle.com/java/) interface that is found in the [twain_library-java repository](https://github.com/dynarithmic/twain_library-java).

+###### Quick Example (C#)
-For example, here is a bare-bones C# language example of acquiring a BMP image from a TWAIN device installed on your system.
+Here is a bare-bones C# language example of acquiring a BMP image from a TWAIN device installed on your system.
 The only additional requirement is to add one of the <a href="https://github.com/dynarithmic/twain_library/tree/master/language_bindings_and_examples/csharp" target="_blank">dtwain*.cs</a> files to the project, depending on the type of application (32-bit / 64-bit, ANSI / Unicode):

 ```plaintext
 using System;